-All the vocabulary sections can be covered in class or set as homework (with the possible exception of listening and speaking exercises).
+All the Vocabulary sections can be covered in class or set as homework (with the possible exception of listening and speaking exercises).
 A mixture of the two will probably work best.
-If you want to do the vocabulary section in class, you may wish to follow this procedure:
+If you want to do the Vocabulary section in class, you may wish to start your lessons with short vocabulary brainstorming exercises.
+They should help you establish what vocabulary your students already know.